-Step 1: Start off with a slip knot on your hook.
+- 1.)
+Start off with a slip knot on your hook.
 Hold the ball end of the yarn at the back of the CD with the shiny side facing you.

-Step 4: Chain 2, or as many as you like.
+- 5.)
+Chain 2, or as many as you like.
 I found that you have to make at least 2 in order to keep the center from bunching up.
 If using a crochet thread you could chain up to 10 or more if you wanted to go for something super lacy.

-Step 5: Continue bringing the yarn through the hole and pulling it through the loop on the hook.
+- Repeat Steps 2-5.
+Continue bringing the yarn through the hole and pulling it through the loop on the hook.
 Chain as many as you like and continue with the pattern.
 It can be a bit of a nuisance to bring the yarn through the center hole, but it does get easier with practice.

 - Once you have crocheted around the cd, join it with a slip stitch in the slip knot.

 - For the next round you can work into one or all the chains that you made depending on your design.
 In this demonstration I crocheted into the back loops only of the center chain.